patandrade09/patandrade09/README.md

 ### Welcome to my GitHub! 👋

-IT Student at UNIVESP - BR

 - Python and TypeScript
-- Software Developer Jr.
+- Software Developer
+- IT Student at UNIVESP - BR